Bangkok Hotels – Tips and Recommendations

 - Mostly leisure guests – Guests staying more than 7 nights get long stay benefits.

-- Spa is housed in a classical Thai-style 4-storey building made from golden teak wood and has 14 suites.
+- Spa is housed in a classical Thai-style 4-story building made from golden teak wood and has 14 suites.
 Offers a Rhassoul Bath, the first and only in Thailand, based on ancient Moroccan expertise in health and beauty.
 Has digital detox treatments to reconsider relationship with gadgets.
 Offers a special spa cuisine menu with organic ingredients and Thai herbs to rejuvenate the body.
 Has Kerala Ayurvedic treatments and treatment rooms.
 Offers tailor-made yoga sessions from yogic lifestyle trainer from India.

 - Family friendly – Has a little kids club.
 Offers baby amenities during check-in.